 What You Can Do

 At the Law Offices of Howard Craig Kornberg, we want you to know we will be here to fight for you when you need help.
 We want to make sure you get the compensation you deserve for any injury you sustain that was caused by someone else’s negligent behavior behind the wheel.
-We know you need to focus on healing, so when you need a car accident attorney in Los Angeles, you can contact us by clicking here or calling 310-997-0904 for a free consultation.
+We know you need to focus on healing, so when you need a auto accident lawyer Los Angeles, you can contact us by clicking here or calling 310-997-0904 for a free consultation.